 - We introduce a methodology that uses cost metrics to link event traces to resource consumption.
 This approach enables us to link source-level code to the resource consumption of compiled target-level code. - We develop a novel quantitative Hoare logic to reason about the resource consumption of programs at the source level.
 We have formally verified the soundness of the logic with respect to CompCert Clight in Coq. - We introduce Quantitative CompCert, a modified version of the verified CompCert C Compiler, in which parametric stack bounds are preserved during compilation.
-Furthermore, Quantitative CompCert creates a cost metric so that the instantiation of the bounds with the metric forms an upper bound on the memory consumption of the compiled code. - We have implemented and verified an automatic stack analyzer. - We have evaluated the practicability of our framework with experiments using micro benchmarks and system code.
+Furthermore, Quantitative CompCert creates a cost metric so that the instantiation of the bounds with the metric forms an upper bound on the memory consumption of the compiled code. - We have implemented and verified an automatic stack analyzer that is guaranteed to compute stack bounds for non-recursive programs. - We have evaluated the practicability of our framework with experiments using micro benchmarks and system code.

 The complete Coq development and the implemented tools are well documented and publically available on the authors' websites.
 The PLDI Artifact Evaluation Committee reproduced samples of our experiments and tested the implemented tools on additional programs.
 The reviewers unanimously stated that our implementation exceeded their expectations.
-A companion technical report [9] contains additional explanation, lemmas, and examples.